chaolongwang/SEEKIN/README.md

 `git clone https://github.com/jinzhuangdou/SEEKIN.git`

 This command will create a folder named "SEEKIN" in the current directory.
-The downloaded package contains a statically linked binary executable seekin (in the bin/ folder), which was pre-compiled and tested in 64-bit Linux machine.
+The downloaded package contains a statically linked binary executable seekin (in the `bin/` folder), which was pre-compiled and tested in 64-bit Linux machine.

-If you want to compile your own version, please enter the src/ folder, change the library paths in the beginning of the Makefile accordingly, and type `make` to compile.
+If you want to compile your own version, please enter the `src/` folder, change the library paths in the beginning of the Makefile accordingly, and type the following command to compile

 `cd SEEKIN/src && make`

 ## 5 Usage
 You can type the following command to get the list of help option.

 `seekin -h`

 SEEKIN provides three modules